mikenizo808/How-to-Install-JUCE-on-Ubuntu-20.04/README.md

 ## The `Projucer` application from `apt`
-Here we just repeat the steps from shown in the TLDR since the `apt` technique is that easy.
+Here we just repeat the steps shown in the TLDR since the `apt` technique is that easy.

     #update package list
     sudo apt-get update